Informative Essay Guide

 1. Explaining a Concept (Definition Essay)

-A definition essay focuses on defining the main point, idea, or object and tends to be one of the most used types in this genre.
+A definition essay focuses on defining a central point, idea, or object and tends to be one of the most common types in this genre.
 This essay uses synonyms, categories, or negations to educate the reader.
 Some papers might be better off laying out the information chronologically.
 In contrast, others can benefit from placing the least crucial examples first and leaving the most important ones till the end (or vice versa).

 Topic example: “Natural Language Processing: What is it?”

-Thesis statement example: “NLP is a branch of science that incorporates various fields of studies, of which the primary ones are Artificial Intelligence, Computer Science, and Linguistics.”
+Central claim example: “NLP is a branch of science that incorporates various fields of study, of which the primary ones are Artificial Intelligence, Computer Science, and Linguistics.”

 ⇓ Check an Example Below ⇓